 Since removing black mastic is a labor-intensive and dangerous process, it’s associated with a premium rate for service.
 Moreover, not just any contractor can attempt this type of job; they must be certified to be able to safely perform this service for home or business owners.

 The Case for Black Mastic Sealing

-Many people don’t realize that they can safely seal black mastic.
+Many people don’t realize that they can safely seal black mastic with asbestos encapsulation coating.
 That means they don’t need to hire professional contractors to remove it.
 This is a great option to promote safety.
 Old asbestos-containing black mastics are quite delicate.
-When they’re desturbed, they can release those asbestos fibers into the air.
+If you do not know how to cover black mastic, it can be dangerous.
+When they’re disturbed, they can release those asbestos fibers into the air.
 If you breathe in those fibers, there’s a real danger of developing mesothelioma.

 Sealing the old black mastic allows property owners to avoid the need to disturb the asbestos fibers.
 After the flooring mastic is sealed and primed, they can paint their floor or top it with a different flooring material like vinyl, ceramic, wood, laminate, or even concrete.
 Aside from being a safe option, sealing the black mastic is a quick and easy job and just a fraction of the cost that removal is.